rancher/docs/content/rancher/v2.x/en/project-admin/tools/pipelines/_index.md

 ### A. Configuring Persistent Data for Docker Registry

-1. From the project that you're configuring a pipeline for, select the **Workloads** tab.
+1. From the project that you're configuring a pipeline for, and click **Resources > Workloads.** In versions prior to v2.3.0, select the **Workloads** tab.

 1. Find the `docker-registry` workload and select **Ellipsis (...) > Edit**.